Jim Himes: Immigration

 In 2009–2010, the American Immigration Lawyers Association gave Himes a rating of 100% for his stance on the defense of undocumented immigrants in the U.S.

 Electoral College and presidential selection

 In 2016, Himes lobbied the Electoral College to refuse to vote for Donald Trump and to instead elect Hillary Clinton.
 On December 12, 2016, in an interview on CNN's New Day, he said he was troubled by several of Trump's actions.
 The issue that "pushed me over the edge" was Trump's criticism of the CIA and the intelligence community.
 Himes admitted that Trump won "fair and square" but said that Trump had proved himself unfit for public office.
 He cited the intentions behind the creation of the electoral college and argued that it was created for an instance such as Trump's election.

 Antitrust legislation

 In 2022, Himes was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Unidentified aerial phenomena (UAP) disclosure

+In 2022, during the House intelligence committee's first hearing on UFOs in over 50 years, Himes asked the Pentagon if they could discuss their findings “in the service of sort of reducing speculation and conspiracy theories.”

+On June 29, 2023, during an interview with Ask a Pol, Himes reacted skeptically to whistleblower David Grusch's testimony regarding a US Government run UAP Special access program.
+He asserted that "I was assured by all of the various units that there was no material.”

+Allegations have been made that Himes was secretly lobbying against the UAP Disclosure Act, allegedly working in concert with Republican representative Mike Turner to remove provisions like eminent domain and an independent review board.
+This is despite the bill passing through the Senate with broad bipartisan support.

+2024 presidential nominee

+On July 11, 2024, Himes called for Joe Biden to withdraw from the 2024 United States presidential election.